 - Our Vets only prescribe antibiotics as a last resort and always following a full investigation, confirmation of diagnosis through laboratory testing of fish health samples and after confirming antibiotic sensitivity of causative organisms.

-- Huon has not used antibiotics on our fish growing at sea since 2016 while our use of antibiotics across our freshwater operations (ie hatcheries) is restricted to our non-consumptive flow-through hatcheries (which only hold on average around 20 per cent of our total smolt biomass).
+- Huon has not used antibiotics on our fish growing at sea since 2016 (one pen treated, equating to antibiotic use of 0.16 grams per tonne of salmon.
+Our use of antibiotics across our freshwater operations (ie hatcheries) is restricted to our non-consumptive flow-through hatcheries (which only hold on average around 20 per cent of our total smolt biomass).
 The last use in a hatchery was in January 2019—see our website for details.

 - Huon voluntarily publically reports all antibiotic use (marine and freshwater) as well as reporting their use to the State Government in real time.